Privacy Policy

 We take data protection seriously

-If you send us data via the contact form, this data will be stored on our servers as part of our data backup.
+If you send us data via the contact form, this data will be stored on our servers as part of our data backup procedures.
 We will use your data exclusively for the purpose of processing your enquiry.
 Your data will be treated as strictly confidential.
 It will not be passed on to third parties.

 Responsible party